-Getting a shell on the box with the highest level of privileges is always one of the ultimate goals of a Penetration tester.
-However it it not always as simple as getting the physical access of the machine and get the Admin access.
+Getting a shell on the box with the highest level of privileges is always the ultimate goal of a Penetration tester.
+However it it not always as simple as getting the physical access of the machine and reset the Administrator password.

 But that’s not the case when you are in an office/college or school or accessing your friend’s laptop or in a cyber cafe which means you are having Physical access to the system.